thycotic/ssm-docs/release-notes/rn-1.4.0.md

 * set the beginning and end dates and times for accessing a Secret
 * cancel requests for access to Secrets at any stage of the request process

+## User Interface Improvements

+* Changed the password font to clearly distinguish between adjoining letters lowercase “l” (L) and uppercase “I” (I).

 ## Bugs Fixed

+* If your attempt to log into Secret Server fails, you now receive a message with the reason for the failure, such as incorrect username/password, failed 2FA/MFA input, no internet connectivity, incorrect Secret Server URL, 500 error from Secret Server, or no permissions/access to use the REST APIs.
+* When you request access to the same Secret twice in a row, Secret Server Mobile now notifies you that you have already requested access to that Secret.
 * In the title bar, Secret names are no longer truncated when there is sufficient room to display them.
 * When Secret Server Mobile cannot use FaceID, it now displays a relevant notification.
 * After a screen is minimized or maximized, generated passwords now remain displayed.
 * After a screen is minimized or maximized, the keyboard is no longer displayed on the Fingerprint ID screen.
 * When a user cancels out of the Fingerprint ID Login or the attempt has failed, the notification screen that appears no longer displays a keyboard.
 * When a user cancels out of the Fingerprint ID Login and opens the Password Login, Secret Server Mobile no longer crashes.